danielwaltz/vite-plugin-graphql-codegen/README.md

   enableWatcher: true,
   /* Allows manually defining the codegen config instead of relying on cosmiconfig. */
   config: CodegenConfig,
-  /* Allows overriding codegen configuration options in the context of this plugin.
+  /* Allows overriding codegen config options in the context of this plugin.
 Useful if you prefer a cleaner log by passing { errorsOnly: true }. */
   configOverride: CodegenConfig,
+  /* Overrides config on server start. */
+  configOverrideOnStart: CodegenConfig,
+  /* Overrides config on build. */
+  configOverrideOnBuild: CodegenConfig,
+  /* Overrides config for the watcher. */
+  configOverrideWatcher: CodegenConfig,
-  /* Allows overriding the codegen configuration file path. */
+  /* Allows overriding the codegen config file path. */
   configFilePathOverride: `${process.cwd()}/codegen.yml`,
   /* Enable plugin logging to assist in debugging.
 Defaults to false. */
   debug: false,